 The Dawn of eCommerce

 It all started in 1991 when the internet was made available for commercial use.
 By the year 2000, security protocols (like HTTP) and DSL (Digital Subscriber Line) were implemented.
 These protocols ensured secure electronic transactions and good internet access.
 The US and Western Europe, saw a big boom in the number of businesses that leveraged the internet to sell goods.

-Encouraged by people’s adoption for internet selling, investors and businesses started putting their money on the internet.
-This period of the rise of the internet and extreme speculation in the market led to the dotcom collapse, also referred to as dotcom clash or dotcom bubble. which began in the late 1990s, and lasted till 2004.
+Encouraged by people’s adoption of internet selling, investors and businesses started putting their money on the internet.
+This period of the rise of the internet and extreme speculation in the market led to the dotcom collapse, also referred to as dotcom clash or dotcom bubble which began in the late 1990s, and lasted till 2004.

 Several online shopping and communication companies were forced to shut down.
 On the other hand, some companies like Amazon, eBay, Qualcomm, and Cisco took a hit but managed to survive.

 Here’s an at-a-glance timeline of how eCommerce has evolved into the kind we’ve come to depend on today: